-In the table below, we have shown the regulated contaminants that were detected at levels BELOW their maximum contaminant level.
+In the tables below, we have shown the regulated contaminants that were detected at levels BELOW their maximum contaminant level.
 These samples, except for Lead and Copper results and surface water systems, were collected at the raw water source and represent water before any treatment, blending or distribution.
 As such, the consumer tap levels could be less.
-The last chemical sampling of our source water was collected on Monday, September 18, 2006.
-Chemical Sampling of our drinking water may not be required on an annual basis, therefore, information provided in this table refers back to the latest year of chemical sampling results.
+Chemical Sampling of our drinking water may not be required on an annual basis; therefore, information provided in this table refers back to the latest year of chemical sampling results.